 - The beach suits any type of tourists.
 Are you a lazy sunbather?
 Check.
 You have high-energy kids?
 Check.

-- Getting into the sea is utterly friendly to everyone, especially to people with disabilities.
+- Getting into the sea is easily accessible to everyone, especially to people with disabilities.

 - Bogatell is one of Barcelona’s most popular beaches for locals.
-Rather far from downtown Barcelona, it remains uncrowded as the beach tourists don’t have enough patience to arrive here.
+Rather far from downtown Barcelona, it remains uncrowded as the ordinary tourist doesn’t have enough patience to arrive here.
 You would think it means more space at the beach, but it’s not the case.

-Bogatell is a nice and calm place with few annoying merchants and masseurs.
+Bogatell is a nice and calm place with few annoying vendors and masseurs.
 Showers, restrooms, drinking fountains and lockers are available.
-Sun-kissed Catalan rescue team is watching over from their towers and use their loudspeakers to holler at reckless swimmers to get back to the buoys.
+Sun-kissed Catalan rescue team is watching over from the towers, ready to use their loudspeakers to holler at reckless swimmers to get back to the buoys.

 For those of you who fancy sports and outdoor games, there are basketball baskets, volleyball nets, and ping-pong tables.
 Children will have a lot of fun at the playground.
 Lazybones can rent a sun lounger and an umbrella, get a mojito in the nearest bar and start posting photos on Instagram—with that great Wi-Fi connection, who wouldn’t do the same?

-Here’s how get there by metro: take the line L4 to Llacuna Station and then 15-min walk.
+Here’s how get there by metro: take the line L4 to Llacuna Station followed by a 15-min walk.

-Here’s how get there by bus: take the H16 to Pg Calvell—Rambla Del Poblenou and then 7-min walk.
+Here’s how get there by bus: take the H16 to Pg Calvell—Rambla Del Poblenou followed by a 7-min walk.

 Mar Bella (Platja de la Mar Bella)